-“Amazing” New Photoshop ‘Select Subject’ Feature Now Available
+“Amazing” New Photoshop ‘Select Subject’ Feature Gets Even Better

 Knowing how to make a good selection is one of the most important things you can learn to do in Photoshop.
 With accurate selections and masks, you can completely control the placement and movement of all the elements of your image, or copy an object from one photo to another.

-Adobe developed this new Select Subject command to help you get started with your selections faster and easier than ever before.
-It uses a promising new technology called Adobe Sensei.
-What does that mean exactly?
-As part of the just-launched CC 2018 release, Adobe Sensei is all about embedding powerful machine learning and artificial intelligence capabilities across the entire suite of Creative Cloud tools and services, to make them work harder and smarter.
+Adobe developed the Select Subject command to help you make your selections faster and easier than ever before.
+It uses Adobe Sensei technology, which iembeds powerful machine learning and artificial intelligence capabilities across the entire suite of Creative Cloud tools and services, to make them work harder and smarter.